 In the lower reaches of the division, it's some of the more established sides that have struggled the most.
 Burnley, Crystal Palace and Southampton are all still battling to clear themselves from the relegation mire, along with new boys Cardiff City and Fulham.
 And the dream might just be over for Huddersfield.
 While the likes of West Ham, Wolves and Bournemouth have been the surprise packages.

-Whatever happens, we're here to help you catch all the games via a live stream wherever you are in the world, legally and for FREE.
-Football's back and in the words of your favourite player's Twitter account, we go again.
+Whatever happens in the coming months, we're here to help you catch all the games via a live stream wherever you are in the world, so keep scrolling down for all the Premier League live stream info.

 Use a VPN to watch Premier League football from anywhere

 If you're in a country that's not showing your Premier League match of choice, or if you're not by a TV come kick-off time for the big games – don't sweat.
-With numerous online channels and, crucially, the option of a VPN service, you can tune into those fixtures no matter where you are in the world.
+With numerous online channels and, crucially, the option of a VPN, you can tune into those fixtures no matter where you are in the world without resorting to some dodgy feed on Reddit.
 And best of all, it's really easy to do: